Hello, I’m Suzy Rowland, Founder and CEO of the #happyinschool project.

-The #happyinschool educator project is designed for ALL teachers (LSAs and SENCOs, right the way through to senior leadership teams) in mainstream schools.
+1. #happyinschool educator project is designed for ALL educators, in mainstream or specialist schools, LSAs and SENCOs, through to senior leadership teams.

--practical information and guidance about how autism/ADHD present in a mainstream classroom
+-practical information about how autism/ADHD present in the school environment

--how children and young people with autism and or ADHD can mask or manage their cognitive and sensory difference
+-how children and young people with autism and or ADHD can mask or manage their cognitive and sensory differences

 -how anxiety and peer pressure can impair learning potential